 Adopting a Dual Language Program with Support from a Fellow Principal

-Today’s blog post is guest authored by Karime Asaf, Principal of Moos Elementary School.
+Today’s news post is guest authored by Karime Asaf, Principal of Moos Elementary School.

 I’ve been the proud principal of Moos Elementary School for four years.
 The students at Moos, which is located in the Humboldt Park neighborhood, are diverse and represent the rich community we have in our city.
 This year, the district considers nearly 30 percent of my students as being English Learners.
 These students will go through the Transitional Bilingual Program and will eventually be moved to an English-only classroom.